-In connection with flow through financings completed in March 2022, the Company has committed to incur qualifying Canadian Exploration Expenditures totalling \$3,168,507 by December 31, 2023.
+In connection with a flow through financing completed in June 2023, the Company has committed to incur qualifying Canadian Exploration Expenditures totaling \$1,788,146 by December 31, 2024.
 The Company has indemnified subscribers for any tax related amounts that become payable by the subscriber in the event that the Company does not fulfill its expenditure commitment.
-As at August 31, 2023, the Company had fulfilled this expenditure commitment.
+As at August 31, 2024, the Company had incurred approximately \$1,767,463 of this expenditure commitment.
+The Company anticipates that it will satisfy its full commitment prior to December 31, 2024.

-In connection with flow through financings completed in June 2023, the Company has committed to incur qualifying Canadian Exploration Expenditures totaling \$1,788,146 by December 31, 2024.
+In connection with a flow through financing completed in May 2024, the Company has committed to incur qualifying Canadian Exploration Expenditures totaling \$477,500 by December 31, 2025.
 The Company has indemnified subscribers for any tax related amounts that become payable by the subscriber in the event that the Company does not fulfill its expenditure commitment.
-As at August 31, 2023, the Company had incurred approximately \$538,000 of this expenditure commitment.
-The Company anticipates that it will satisfy its full commitment prior to December 31, 2024.
+As at August 31, 2024, the Company has not incurred any expenditures related to this expenditure commitment.
+The Company anticipates that it will satisfy its full commitment prior to December 31, 2025.